Flagodna-Developer/FastiShare/docs/terms-of-use.md

----
-layout: default
-title: Terms of Use
----
  # FastiShare Terms of Use
 *Last Updated: [02 May 2025]*

 By using FastiShare ("the App"), you agree to these terms.
 If you disagree, do not use the App.